-Trust in the scientific experts which advise the governments is very high.
-On April 7, about 90% of respondents (rather) highly or fully trust the experts to know what the best measures are to tackle the coronavirus crisis.
-Trust in those experts declined somewhat to 87% in the second survey on April 28.
-Fewer people completely trust the experts (score 7), 45% in the second survey compared to 52% in the first survey.
-Nevertheless, trust in the experts remains considerably high.
-In the developing and justifying Belgian VOCIVD-19 policies, governments relied heavily upon these experts.
+Respondents trust the scientific experts which give advice to governments, to know what measures are best to tackle the COVID-19 crisis; this trust is very high.
+On April 7, about 90% of respondents trust these experts rather highly or completely.
+Trust in those experts declined somewhat to 87% and 82% in the second and third survey.
+Fewer people completely trusted the experts (score 7), 45% in the second survey and 34% in the third survey, compared to 52% in the first survey.
+Nevertheless, trust in the experts remains clearly very high.
+For the development and justification of COVID-19 policies, Belgian governments relied heavily upon these experts.

-Trust in the federal government was initially high as well.
-On April 7, about 70% indicated to trust the federal government (rather) highly or fully to deal with the coronavirus crisis.
+Trust in the Belgian federal government was initially high as well.
+On April 7, about 70% indicated to trust the federal government (rather) highly or completely to deal with the COVID-19 crisis.
 In comparison, 51% of Flemish respondents said they trusted the federal government in the 2017 Eurobarometer survey.
-However, the corona survey of April 28 showed that trust in the federal government declined substantially.
+However, the survey of April 28 showed that trust in the federal government declined substantially.
 Only 48% trusted the federal government (rather) highly or fully on that moment.
+The trust in the federal government further declined to 43% on May 26.

-A similar evolution is observed with regards to trust in the regional and local governments.
-In the first survey on April 7, 66% and 69% indicated to trust respectively the regional and local governments (rather) highly or fully.
+A similar evolution is observed with regards to the level of trust respondents put in the regional and local governments.
+In the first survey on April 7, 66% and 69% indicated to trust respectively the regional and local governments (rather) highly or completely.
 In the second survey on April 28, these figures decreased to 46% and 52% respectively.
+One month later, on May 26, 38% and 46% had rather high to complete trust in the regional and local level.
 In addition, these figures are lower than the 65% of Flemish respondents who indicated that they trust the regional and local governments in the 2017 Eurobarometer.

-The European Union is, however, clearly trusted less to tackle the coronavirus crisis in a good way.
-On April 7, only 41% of respondents trust the European Union (rather) highly or fully.
-On April 28, this figure was down to 30%.
-Both findings are far below the 58% trust measurement in the 2017 Eurobarometer.
-In other words, it appears that the response of the European Union in this coronavirus crisis does not evoke much citizens' trust.
-Strikingly, people under the age of 25 have significantly more trust in the European Union than other age groups.
+The European Union is, however, clearly trusted less to tackle the COVID-19 crisis in a good way.
+On April 7, only 41% of respondents trusted the European Union (rather) highly or fully.
+On April 28, this figure was down to 30%, and even decreased to 28% on May 26.
+All three findings are far below the 58% trust measurement in the 2017 Eurobarometer, in which 58% of the respondents reported to trust the European Union.
+In other words, it appears that the response of the European Union in this COVID-19 crisis does not evoke much citizens' trust.
+Remarkably, people under the age of 25 have significantly more trust in the European Union than other age groups.

 Trust in the federal, regional and local governments correlate strongly.
-The vast majority of respondents seem to assess the different Belgian governments more or less as a whole, without making a clear distinction between levels of government.
+A large majority of respondents seems to assess the different Belgian governments more or less 'as a whole', without making a clear distinction between levels of government.
 This is shown in the flow chart based on the data from the April 28 survey (figure 2).
 Few people give a high score to one government level and a low score to another.
 The large flows remain stable within the response categories.

 If trust is high, it is usually the case for all levels of Belgian governments.
-Hence, the Belgian governments are all in it together, both to tackle the coronavirus crisis and to gain citizens' trust.
+Hence, the Belgian governments are all in it together, to tackle the coronavirus crisis as well as to gain citizens' trust.
 However, this does not apply to the European Union, which is assessed very differently.
+We see similar patterns when assessing the data from the other two survey waves.